daniel-k778/secure-AI-surveillance-system/README.md

-## Overview
+# Overview

-This repository contains a simple object detection application using YOLOv8 model, implemented in Python with the help of the Ultralytics library.
-The application allows users to log in, configure settings, and perform live object detection using a provided RTSP URL.
+This project centers around the development of an object detection application utilizing the YOLOv8 model.
+The primary aim of this project is to develop a robust and secure surveillance system empowered by AI-based object detection.
+The system is designed to provide real-time monitoring capabilities, ensuring the identification and tracking of objects within a given environment.
+The focus is on enhancing security through intelligent detection and authentication mechanisms.
+This project also features an intuitive interface, configuration settings, and secure access with user authentication.
 ## Features

 ## Usage